gatsbyjs/gatsby/docs/docs/security-in-gatsby.md

 ## Cross-Site Request Forgery (CSRF)

 A web application that use cookies could be attacked by the CSRF exploit, which deceives a your user to execute actions by its name.
-By default, the browser "trusts" all the activity made validating the user's identity and therefore sendind the associated cookies in every request.
+By default, the browser "trusts" all the activity made validating the user's identity and therefore sending the associated cookies in every request.

 For example, assume that your users received an email with a malicious link: